ROHITDUBEY777/ROHITDUBEY777/README.md

-- 👋 Hi, I’m @ROHITDUBEY777
+- 👋 Hi, I’m Rohit Dubey
-- 👀 I’m interested in ...Coding,gaming
+- 👀 I’m interested in Coding,gaming
-- 🌱 I’m currently learning ...Java
+- 🌱 I’m currently learning Data Structures and algorithms in Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Linkedin
-- 😄 Pronouns: ...
+- 😄 Pronouns:He
 - ⚡ Fun fact: ...

 <!---